-c) How We Should Act/ Student Code of Conduct
+c) Student Code of Conduct

-In order to create an atmosphere conducive to the development of our Christian community, the following is expected of St. Thomas Aquinas Secondary School students:
+In order to create an atmosphere conducive to the development of our Christian community, the following is expected of St. Thomas Aguinas Secondary School students:

-- to be on time and prepared for all classes; - to willingly participate in all class and religious activities including retreats; - to complete assignments on time; - to ask permission to leave the classroom for any reason; - to be polite and courteous at all times to all school personnel, fellow students and visitors; - to support and participate in school activities; - to adhere to the school uniform code; - to follow established guidelines as expected of a S.T.A. student on any school trip or function; - to use language appropriate to a Christian community; - · to care for textbooks and equipment; - to show respect for our physical environment; - to show respect for the neighbours and neighbourhood; - to respect the personal property of others.
+- be on time and prepared for all classes - willingly participate in all class and religious activities including retreats and monthly masses - complete assignments on time - ask permission to leave the classroom for any reason; - be polite and courteous at all times to all school personnel, fellow students and visitors - adhere to the school uniform code - follow established guidelines on any school trip or function - use language appropriate to a Christian community - care for textbooks and equipment - show respect for our physical environment - show respect for the neighbours and neighbourhood - respect the personal property of others.